 As noted earlier, the net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Fire District, assets exceeded liabilities by \$2,253,039 at the close of the most recent year.
+In the case of the Fire District, assets exceeded liabilities by \$2,735,851 at the close of the most recent year.

-A portion of the Fire District's net position (24.6 percent) reflects its investment in capital assets (i.e. vehicles and equipment).
+A portion of the Fire District's net position (3.83 percent) reflects its investment in capital assets (i.e. vehicles and equipment), net of accumulated depreciation.
 The Fire District uses these assets to provide their services to the citizens of Montgomery Township consequently these assets are not available for future spending.